OutSystems/docs-odc/src/eap/getting-started/intro.md

 * **Library** to create a new library from scratch
 * **Template** to create an App or Library based on a template

 You create apps in the ODC Portal, and then you use ODC Studio to build out your app.
 In ODC you deploy to a **stage**.
-A stage (Development, QA, or Production) is a step within your continuous delivery pipeline.
+A stage, such as Development, is a step within your continuous delivery pipeline.

 ## Preview an app